Air conditioning outage in elementary school

-SAN ANTONIO — School is back in session, but the air conditioning is still lacking in San Antonio Independent School District's Kelly Elementary.
+SAN ANTONIO — Officials say the air conditioning is back on at San Antonio Independent School District's Kelly Elementary.

-Reports say a technician is on scene and they expect to have the problem solved by Monday afternoon.
+The air conditioning issues at the school were first reported Monday morning.

-Brackenridge High School also experienced air conditioning outages, but school officials have supplied portable units that can cool 600 feet of space.
+Brackenridge High School also experienced air conditioning outages Monday, but school officials have supplied portable units that can cool 600 feet of space.

 Several other schools in the district experienced a/c outages last week, which was the first week of school.
 The portable a/c units were also deployed to those campuses.